 It's been said that getting an education from MIT is like taking a drink of water from a fire hose: it's powerful, abundant, and seemingly limitless.

-Student life at MIT provides a similar experience.
+Student life at MIT provides a similar sense of boundless opportunity.
 In addition to living and collaborating with fellow students with varied talents and interests from across the globe, there is a wealth of fun activities to explore.

 Whether your interests lie in sports or politics, fine arts or mass media, there's a club or team for you.
 There are also numerous academic and cultural societies and support and community groups.
 The Sloan Business Club (SBC) organizes career, social, and academic events for students throughout the year.